Projects per year

 For outstanding students, additional top-up scholarships are available (AUD 5,000 - 10,000 per annum).

-The successful applicant(s) will work under the mentorship of A/Prof Adeel Razi (primary advisor) and will also have an opportunity to spend time in lab(s) of our international collaborators.
+The successful applicant(s) will work under the mentorship of Prof. Adeel Razi (primary advisor) and will also have an opportunity to spend time in lab(s) of our international collaborators.
 There is generous funding available to attend/present at international and local conferences every year.

 Expressions of interest should include: